 I confess I am often a creature of habit when it comes to food.
 If I find something I love at a restaurant, I simply have to order it over and over and over again.

 Now and then I get adventurous and try new things on the menu, but there are moments when I find a dish so delicious that I can’t talk myself into anything else.

 Such was the case at the Vecchio Borgho, a restaurant/bar at the end of a narrow, cobbled street in the village of Vogogna in Italy’s Piedmont.

 It’s set on a lovely spot, across the street from a wonderful old church and next to a rocky stream bed that winds down from the mountain towering behind the village.

 I was in Vogogna on the first Travel Belles trip to Italy last fall.
 It was our first night and we were giddy with happiness at being in such a charming small town in our beloved Italy.
 We were also ravenous from a long day of travel.

 Margo led us to the Vecchio Borgho – a place she and her daughters had frequented during their stay in Vogogna a few months before.
 Her rave reviews of the menu had us salivating before we even sat down.

 She did not steer us wrong.
 From the house wine and bread to succulent grilled vegetables and seafood, everything was absolutely delectable.
 But nothing prepared me for dessert: panna cotta with caramel sauce.

-Over the next few days we returned to the Vecchio Borgho as often as our schedule allowed.
-No matter what I chose for a main course, my meal always ended with the caramel panna cotta.
-By our second appearance the waitress recited my choice along with me, chuckling at my devotion to this simple dessert.
+Over the next few days, we returned to the Vecchio Borgho as often as our schedule allowed.
+No matter what I chose for the main course, my meal always ended with the caramel panna cotta.
+By our second appearance, the waitress recited my choice along with me, chuckling at my devotion to this simple dessert.